Tragic crash was a near miss for many at Brazil soccer club

 "It makes you think about the value of your life, if there's any meaning to when you go and when you stay," Eutropio said.

-Claudio Winck, a defender whom the coach left out of the traveling team, said he struggled to get to sleep after spending Tuesday imagining what could have been.
+Claudio Winck, a defender whom the coach left out of the travelling team, said he struggled to get to sleep after spending Tuesday imagining what could have been.